stephl3/WhatNow/README.md

 **Google Maps API & Yelp API**
  - Allows the app to locate the users location and pinpoint certain activities around them.

+**Libraries & Other Technologies**
+ - google-maps-react
+ - bcrypt
+ - passport
+ - jsonwebtoken
+ - mongoose

 ## Primary Components

+**User Authorization**
+User authentication is achieved through the use of `Passport` and `JSON Web Token`.
+When the user logs in, `JSON Web Token` assigns and passes around an encrypted token in requests that helps to identify the logged in user.
+All requests needing authentication pass through the Passport middleware that checks the provided token and allows the request only if the token is verified

 **Random Whativities**

-On the click of a button, random activities are fetched through the Google Maps API shown to the user through 3 categories: spontaneous, friends, and popular whativities.
+On the click of a button, random activities are fetched through the `Google Maps API` and `Yelp API`.
+They are shown to the user through 3 categories: spontaneous, friends, and popular whativities.

 **Whativity Show Page**

-User can view details of selected whativity, including a description and location, which is displayed through Google Maps.
+User can view details of selected whativity, including a description and location, which is displayed through `google-maps-react library`.

 **Profile**

 Users have a profile, which displays their past whativities, future whativities, and friends.
 Users have the option to follow other users.